When the calendar flips to Fall we start dreaming about this easy Butternut Squash Soup Recipe!

 - Dried cranberries or cherries

-- Our Roasted Chickpeas (aka garbanzo beans) with spices
+- Our Roasted Chickpeas (aka garbanzo beans) with warm spices baked in

 Can you freeze Butternut Squash Soup?